mstksg/inCode/copy/entries/singletons-4.md

 Here are your final exercises for this series!
 Start from [this sample source code][source-final], which has all of the definitions that the exercises and their solutions require.
-Just make sure to delete all of the parts after the `-- Exercise` comment if you don't want to be spoiled!
+Just make sure to delete all of the parts after the `-- Exercises` comment if you don't want to be spoiled!
 Remember again to enable `-Werror=incomplete-patterns` or `-Wall` to ensure that all of your functions are total!